GenericMappingTools/gmt-2024-animation/README.md

 Wessel, P., Esteban, F., & Delaviel‐Anger, G. (2024).
 The Generic Mapping Tools and Animations for the Masses.
 ESS Open Archive .
 March 25, 2024.
 DOI: 10.22541/essoar.171104119.93847599/v2

-For this scripts GMT version 6.5 should be used.
+For these scripts GMT version 6.5 should be used.